CoinEx (CET) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CoinEx Historical Price

-According to the latest data gathered on CoinEx live price page, the current price of CoinEx is 0.063539USD.
-The circulating supply of CoinEx(CET) is 2.70B CET , giving it a market capitalization of $171.43M.
+According to the latest data gathered on CoinEx live price page, the current price of CoinEx is 0.060952USD.
+The circulating supply of CoinEx(CET) is 2.68B CET , giving it a market capitalization of $163.64M.

 The CoinEx Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CET based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.